 Students are expected to be present in each of their classes during any grading period.
 An absence is defined as not being present or leaving without permission.
 Teachers will take attendance at the beginning of each class period.

-Students are expected to be present in each of their classes during any grading period.
-An absence is defined as not being present or leaving without permission. \An Excused Absence is given when documentation is provided to the attendance office within reasons #1.-5. \An Unexcused Absence is given when documentation is not provided or permission has not been granted.
-Students are responsible for all class work and homework assignments regardless of the reason for missing class.
-An unexcused absence may result in a no pass or failing grade for the assignment missed.
-Full day of school attendance is required to participate in extracurricular activities (field trips, off campus and evening activities).
-1. Personal Illness/Medical Appointments: All medical absences exceeding three days shall require a medical statement or parent note.
-2. Bereavement: Not to exceed three days.
-3. Work: Must be approved in advance and directly related to family income.
-4. Family Trips: Must be approved in advance and of an educational nature.
-5. Other Excused Absences Include: (unique individual/community educational/cultural activities, including, but not limited to: AAU, Snow Queen, 4-H, YMCA, boxing, archery, SDHSAA events if a family member qualifies for state, etc. SDCL 13-27-6.1 Events of state, youth programs, and work as precinct election official.
+- An Excused Absence is given when documentation is provided to the attendance office within reasons #1.-5. - An Unexcused Absence is given when documentation is not provided or permission has not been granted.

+- Students are responsible for all class work and homework assignments regardless of the reason for missing class.
+An unexcused absence may result in a no pass or failing grade for the assignment missed. - Full day of school attendance is required to participate in extra-curricular activities (field trips, off campus and evening activities). - 1.
+Personal Illness/Medical Appointments: All medical absences exceeding three days shall require a medical statement or parent note. - 2.
+Bereavement: Not to exceed three days. - 3.
+Work: Must be approved in advance and directly related to family income. - 4.
+Family Trips: Must be approved in advance and of an educational nature. - 5.
+Other Excused Absences Include: (unique individual/community educational/cultural activities, including, but not limited to: AAU, Snow Queen, 4-H, YMCA, boxing, archery, SDHSAA events if a family member qualifies for state, etc. SDCL 13-27-6.1 Events of state, youth programs, and work as precinct election official.
 An elementary and secondary student is eligible to be counted for school attendance up to five days in a school term if an excuse from actual school attendance is requested by a parent or guardian for the purpose of attending events of state or nationally recognized youth programs of educational value or for the purpose of working as a precinct election official if the student is at least eighteen years old.
-If preapproved and all make up assignments or alternative assignments are complete within the allotted time frame.
-6. Administrative Discretion or as determined by the Principal on a case by case basis.
+If preapproved and all make up assignments or alternative assignments are complete within the allotted time frame. - 6.
+Administrative Discretion or as determined by the Principal on a case by case basis.